We aspire to be world leaders in tailings management, restoring the water and preserving biodiversity of plants and animals.

 COSIA’s Tailings Environmental Priority Area (EPA) is focused on improving the management of oil sands tailings.
 Tailings are the sand, silt, clay and water found naturally in oil sands that remain following the mining and bitumen extraction process.

 Working with universities, government and research institutes, other companies and partners, the Tailings EPA is bringing together the shared experience, expertise and financial commitment of oil sands mining companies to find new technologies and solutions to tailings.
+COSIA is the overarching collaborative hub within which companies set priorities, drive and share innovation and accelerate the pace of environmental performance improvements.

 The Tailings EPA has identified key issues facing the industry and is working to address the following: